jfrog/jfrog-idea-plugin/README.md

 *Requires Xray version 3.66.5 or above and Enterprise X / Enterprise+ subscription with Advanced DevSecOps.*

-With advanced [**Contextual Analysis**](#contextual-analysis), understand the applicability of CVEs in your application and utilize JFrog Security scanners to analyze the way you use 3rd party packages in your projects.
+- With advanced [**Contextual Analysis**](#contextual-analysis), understand the applicability of CVEs in your application and utilize JFrog Security scanners to analyze the way you use 3rd party packages in your projects.
 Automatically validate some high-impact vulnerabilities, such as vulnerabilities that have prerequisites for exploitations, and reduce false positives and vulnerability noise with smart CVE analysis.
+- With [**Secrets detection**](#secrets-detection), prevent the expose of keys or credentials that are stored in your source code.
+- With [**Infrastructure as Code (IaC) Scan**](#infrastructure-as-code-iac-scan), secure your IaC files.
+Critical to keeping your cloud deployment safe and secure.

-To learn more, see [here](https://jfrog.com/help/r/jfrog-security-documentation/vulnerability-contextual-analysis).
+To learn more, see [here](https://jfrog.com/xray/).

 #### Additional Perks